songfj/purephp/README.md

 ## Features

-* Ultra lightweight: the core is basically a HTTP routing engine and utility classes
+* Ultra lightweight: the core is basically a HTTP routing engine and other basic libraries
 * Ultra Fast (see benchmarks)
 * Decoupled engines (you can replace them easily)
-* Event listener / dispatcher
+* Event listener / dispatcher (Laravel Dispatcher)
-* Flash messaging
+* Flash messaging and Session manager (php native wrapper)
-* Basic templating engine (pure php)
-* Helpers based in Laravel 4
+* Laravel 4 helpers (for arrays and strings)
-* Support for Laravel Blade templates and array and string helpers
+* Integration with Laravel Blade templates
 * Integration with Whoops, Monolog, RedBean and SwiftMailer
+* password_compat integration

 ## Benchmarks